zeigerpuppy/citus/README.md

 SELECT create_distributed_table('events', 'user_id');
 ```

-After this operations, queries for a specific user ID will be efficiently routed to a single worker node, while queries across user IDs will be parallelized across the cluster.
+After this operation, queries for a specific user ID will be efficiently routed to a single worker node, while queries across user IDs will be parallelized across the cluster.

 ### Usage example: Columnar storage